ACP Trainee Support (ACP Ready)

 When is it available?

-The application process for ACP training funding is now open for 2023/24 courses within Yorkshire and Humber, to apply for HEE support to train Advanced Practitioners.
+The application process for ACP training funding is now open for 2024/25 courses within Yorkshire and Humber, to apply for NHSE support to train Advanced Practitioners.

-The application form can be found here: https://healtheducationyh.onlinesurveys.ac.uk/acp-application-2324
+The application form is now open, and can be found here: https://healtheducationyh.onlinesurveys.ac.uk/nhse-acp-application-north-east-yorkshire-faculty-for-2

 Further details can be found in the North East & Yorkshire Faculty Handbook.
-Please note this includes details on the new training grant offer for 23/24.
+Please note this includes details of the training grant offer for 2024/25.

 • Each organisation applying must nominate a single contact to lead on the ACP process and act as a key liaison for all enquiries relating to ACPs.
 All applications must be approved and submitted by the same lead contact.